-Al Roth thesis was on von Neumann and Morgenstern stable sets.
+Roth thesis was on von Neumann and Morgenstern stable sets.
 His research interests have been wide and moved very consistently to include axiomatic bargaining, experimental economics, learning in non-cooperative games, the theory of stable allocations in matching markets, and market design.
-According to the Royal Swedish Academy of Sciences the prize has been awarded to him for his research on the last two areas, although he has fundamental contributions in the other ones.
-See for instance, Roth (1979), Roth and Ockenfels (2002), and Erev and Roth (1998).1
+According to the Royal Swedish Academy of Sciences the prize was awarded to him for his research on the last two areas, although he has made fundamental contributions in the other ones [5,12,17].1 affiliations: at RAND Corporation (from 1954 to 1981) and at the Departments of Mathematics and Economics at the University of California, Los Angeles, since 1981 (Fig. 1).

-Lloyd Shapley was born in Cambridge (New England) on June 2, 1923.
-After serving in the Army Air Corps in Chengdu, China, during the second world war, he went to Harvard University where he graduated in 1948 with a degree in Mathematics.
-He obtained his Ph.D. in Mathematics from Princeton University in 1953 under the supervision of Albert W. Tucker.
-He has had only two affiliations: at RAND Corporation (from 1954 to 1981) and at the Departments of Mathematics and Economics at the University of California, Los Angeles, since 1981.
+Lloyd Shapley was born in Cambridge, MA, on June 2, 1923, and died in Tucson, AZ, on March 12, 2016.
+After serving in the Army Air Corps in Chengdu, China, during the WWII, he went to Harvard University, where he graduated in 1948 with a degree in mathematics.
+He obtained his Ph.D. in mathematics from Princeton University in 1953 under the supervision of Albert W. Tucker.
+He has had only two

-Lloyd Shapley thesis was on additive and non-additive set functions.
-He has made fundamental contributions in all areas of Game Theory; for instance to the theory of the Core, the Shapley value, repeated and stochastic games, the potential of a game and the theory of stable allocations in matching markets.
-Many game theorists thought that the fact that Lloyd Shapley had not been awarded the Nobel Prize in Economics yet was a sad omission.
-We are now pleased that this has been corrected in 2012.
+Shapley's doctoral thesis was on additive and non-additive set functions.
+He has made fundamental contributions in all areas of game theory; for instance to the theory of the Core, the Shapley value, repeated and stochastic games, the potential of a game and the theory of stable allocations in matching markets.
+Many game theorists thought that the fact that Shapley had not been awarded the Nobel Prize in Economics yet was a sad omission.
+We are now pleased that this was corrected in 2012.

-The concession of the 2012 Nobel Prize to both Al Roth and Lloyd Shapley may be seen as recognizing two complementary sides of a research: Lloyd Shapley for the theoretical contributions to the theory of stable allocations in two-sided matching problems and Al Roth for the applications of this theory to improve the functioning of institutions solving two-sided assignment real-life problems.
-The main references of these complementary contributions are:
+The awarding of the 2012 Nobel Prize to both Roth and Shapley may be seen as recognizing two complementary sides of a research: Shapley for his theoretical contributions to the theory of stable allocations in two-sided matching problems [7,22] and Roth for his applications of this theory to improve the functioning of institutions solving two-sided assignment real-life problems [15,18,20].2 Roth and Shapley did not write jointly, but Roth has been closely following Shapley's research as his fourth paper [11] and his fourth book show [16].